From STOP the Rollercoaster

 - If you have a family history of high blood pressure or kidney disease, discuss with your physician the use of an ACE inhibitor to prevent kidney disease.

 - Be alert for bladder or urinary tract infections and treat them early.
-Symptoms include burning when urinating, frequent urination, cloudy urine, and a strong smell to the urine.
+Symptoms include burning when urinating, frequent urination, cloudy urine, and strong smell to the urine.

 - Decrease animal protein in the diet if you have any kidney disease or a family history of it.
 For helpful cookbooks, visit Nephron.